Michelle Sinkgraven Therapy

 I offer therapy for adults 18 years and older.

 Committing to regular attendance and arriving on time are essential to effective therapy.
-When we agree to a scheduled time I am committing that time slot to you and your designated appointment is your financial responsibility.
-When life happens, as it will for both you and I, if we can reschedule your session within the week before, during or after the date of your absence you will not be charged for the missed or canceled session.
-I am committed to working together to find a make up time to ensure that you continue to receive consistent care.
+When we agree to a scheduled time I am committing that time slot to you, and your designated appointment is your financial responsibility.
+When life happens, as it will for both you and I, if we can reschedule your session within the week before, during or after the date of your absence you will only be charged for the rescheduled session.

 You will be charged for a full session if: